 The Advisor will determine when our shares of common stock are ready to trade and approve proceeding at the Current Reference Price primarily based on considerations of volume, timing and price.
 In particular, the Advisor will determine, based primarily on pre-opening buy and sell orders, when a reasonable amount of volume will cross on the opening trade such that sufficient price discovery has been made to open trading at the Current Reference Price.
 If the Advisor does not approve proceeding at the Current Reference Price (for example, due to the absence of adequate pre-opening buy and sell interest), the Advisor will request that Nasdaq delay the opening until such a time that sufficient price discovery has been made to ensure that a reasonable amount of volume crosses on the opening trade.
-Further, in the highly unlikely event that Nasdaq consults with the Advisor as described in clause (iv) of the definition of Current Reference Price, the Advisor would request that Nasdaq delay the opening to ensure a single opening price within clauses (i), (ii) or (iii) of the definition of the Current Reference Price, the Advisor would request that Nasdaq delay the opening to ensure a single opening price within clauses (i), (ii) or (iii) of the definition of the Current Reference Price, the Advisor would request that Nasdaq delay the opening to ensure a single opening price within clauses (i), (ii) or (iii) of the definition of the Current Reference Price, the Advisor would request that Nasdaq delay the opening to ensure a single opening price within clauses (i), (ii) or (iii) of the definition of the Current Reference Price, the Advisor or common stock in Nasdaq systems.
-In addition, beginning at 4:00 a.m., market participants may enter orders in shares of our common stock in Nasdaq systems.
+Further, in the highly unlikely event that Nasdaq consults with the Advisor as described in clause (iv) of the definition of Current Reference Price, the Advisor would request that Nasdaq delay the opening to ensure a single opening price within clauses (i), (ii) or (iii) of the definition of the Current Reference Price.
+Under Nasdaq rules, in the event of such delay, prior to terminating such delay, there will be a 10-minute "Display Only" period during which market participants may enter quotes and orders in shares of our common stock in Nasdaq systems.
 In addition, beginning at 4:00 a.m., market participants may enter orders in shares of our common stock on Nasdaq.
 Such orders will be accepted and entered into the system.
-After the conclusion of the 10-minute "Display Only" per
+After the conclusion of the 10-minute "Display Only" period, our common stock will enter a "Pre-Launch" period of indeterminate duration.
+The "Pre-Launch" period will end and shares of our common stock will be released for trading by Nasdaq when certain conditions are met, including Nasdaq's receipt of notice from the Advisor that our shares of common stock are ready to trade, after which the Nasdaq system will calculate the Current Reference Price at that time and display it to the Advisor then appro